LaGrange Park, IL native Kathleen Doyle joins incoming class

 The dean of Big Ten coaches, Bluder has posted a 323-188 (.632) record at Iowa and her 32-year record stands at 679-330 (.673).
 Bluder surpassed Hall of Famer C. Vivian Stringer (269 wins) as the all-time winningest coach in program history on Feb.
 10, 2014, as the Hawkeyes defeated Northwestern, 90-84.

-Bluder has coached numerous players to different awards in her 14 years in Iowa City.
-She has mentored 19 players to 40 All-Big Ten honors, including 11 first team picks, 11 second, 11 third and seven honorable mention selections.
-She has also had two Big Ten Freshman of the Year award winners, two Big Ten Sixth Player of the Year recipients, six members of the Big Ten All-Freshman team and three players named to the Big Ten All-Defensive team, with Kachine Alexander earning the honor twice.
+Bluder has coached numerous players to different awards in her 16 years in Iowa City.
+She has mentored 19 players to 47 All-Big Ten honors, including 12 first team picks, 16 second, 11 third and eight honorable mention selections.
+She has also had two Big Ten Freshman of the Year award winners, two Big Ten Sixth Player of the Year recipients, eight members of the Big Ten All-Freshman team and three players named to the Big Ten All-Defensive team, with Kachine Alexander earning the honor twice.

-With Bluder on the Iowa sidelines, student-athletes have been named Academic All-Big Ten 67 times, including a program-best eight honorees in 2011 and 2012.
-The 67 honorees equal the third-highest total in the Big Ten during the last 14 years.
-Additionally, Lindsey Meder was a two-time Academic All-American (2001 and 2002).
+With Bluder on the Iowa sidelines, student-athletes have been named Academic All-Big Ten 81 times, including a program-best eight honorees in 2011 and 2012.
+The 81 honorees equal the third-highest total in the Big Ten during the last 16 years.
+Ally Disterhoft became the program's second two-time Academic All-American, as she was named to the third team as a sophomore in 2015 and the first team as a junior in 2016.
+She also garnered the top academic honor of Academic All-American of the Year in 2016.
+Lindsey Meder was the first two-time Academic All-American (2001 and 2002).
+Samantha Logic also earned Academic All-American distinction in 2015.
+Iowa is the only Division I women's basketball team to have two student-athletes honored, as Disterhoft was the lone sophomore included on the list.